open-source-modelling/insurance_jupyter/EIOPA_smith_wilson_test/README.md

 Open the Jupyter Notebook EIOPA RISK FREE CURVE APRIL 23 RECALCULATION

 Select the correct set of input files.
 Either with or without VA by commenting the unnecessary set of names.
-For example, in the picture bellow the curves without VA are selected:
+For example, in the picture bellow the curves with VA are selected:
 ![image](https://github.com/qnity/insurance_jupyter/assets/95974474/7054fdac-f325-4e30-8a2b-2939d2b40ac4)

 Select the country of interest by midifying the variable country.
 For example in the picture bellow, United Kingdom is selected